matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

    the client, either in bundled or unbundled form.
 This is to let you block someone from harassing you with emoji reactions (or using edits as a side-channel to harass you).

+What does it mean to call /context on a relation?
+ * We should probably just return the root event for now, and then refine it in future for threading?
+ * XXX: what does synapse do here?